miguelgondu/blog_hugo/content/posts/2024-03-16/when-does-vanilla-gpr-fail.md

 # Conclusion

 Recent research seems to show that vanilla Gaussian Processes are actually capable of going beyond the folk 20-ish dimensions limit.
-In this blogpost I explored the toy-est of toy examples, and showed you how even a simple polynomial function can't be fitted by Gaussian Process Regression in high dimensions.
+In this blogpost I explored the toy-est of toy examples, and showed you how even a simple polynomial function can't be fitted by vanilla Gaussian Process Regression in high dimensions.

 As [Hvarfner et al.](https://arxiv.org/abs/2402.02229) recognize, this might be a problem with the lengthscales and the assumed complexity of the functions we're fitting.
+Incorporating a prior on the lengthscales, as they propose, allows exact GP regression to fit our higher dimensional toy problem.

-I discussed these results with a colleague, and he asked a natural question: what's stopping us, then, from having GPs fit in {{< katex >}}D>10000{{< /katex >}} dimensions?
-Are there any further limitations of exact GP inference (besides, of course, training dataset sizes)?
+I discussed these results with [Joachim](https://scholar.google.com/citations?user=QVN3iv8AAAAJ&hl=en), a colleague, and he asked a natural question: what's stopping us, then, from having GPs fit in {{< katex >}}D>10000{{< /katex >}} dimensions?
+Are there any more inherent limitations of exact GP inference (besides, of course, training dataset sizes)?